jakehamilton/packages/packages/titan/README.md

-    --tagged, -t              Only run for packages that are tagged on HEAD --ordered, -o             Run scripts for packages in order of dependencies --cache, -C               Only run for packages that aren't cached
+    --tagged, -t              Only run for packages that are tagged on HEAD --ordered, -o             Run scripts for packages in order of dependencies --cache, -C               Only run for packages that aren't cached --with-deps, -d           Also run for packages that depend on the target (implies --ordered)

 EXAMPLE